 This game contains examples of:

-- Dual-World Gameplay: It pits the eponymous hero against enemies from the Shadow Realm.
+- Dual-World Gameplay: The game pits Spyro against enemies from the Shadow Realm.
 These creatures are impervious to standard attacks, which makes it easy for them to capture just about everyone; even Spyro himself is initially powerless against them.
 After undergoing a crash course in new combat techniques, Spyro hops back and forth constantly between the material and shadow planes; some bosses require you to switch worlds multiple times to bring them down.

 - Interspecies Romance: An armadillo cowboy falls in love with a dragon.

 - Man Behind the Man: The Sorceror is revealed to have been controlling Red throughout his tenure as an antagonist, even through A Hero's Tail.
-Red promptly does a Heel-Face Turn when he reveals this to you, going on to resume his Dragon Elder post in the epilogue.
+Red does a HeelFace Turn when he reveals this to you, and goes on to resume his Dragon Elder post in the epilogue.

-- Outside-Context Villain: The Shadow Minions.
-Even Spyro couldn't damage these things until he started learning Dragon Kata.
+- Outside-Context Problem: The Shadow Minions.
+Even Spyro can't damage these things until he starts learning Dragon Kata.